-Where a dispute involves parties looking to preserve their business relationship for the future, mediation can be a more effective and less accusatorial alternative to contested litigation.
+Where parties in dispute nevertheless wish to preserve their business relationship for the future, mediation will be a more effective and less acrimonious alternative to contested litigation.

-Indeed, the adversarial process, with its inevitable allegations and counter-allegations of blame, concluded with an official determination as to culpability, can often result in irreparable damage to a working relationship.
+Indeed, the adversarial process, with its inevitable allegations and counter-allegations of blame, concluded with an official determination as to liability, can often result in irreparable damage to a working relationship.

 Below we set out some of the key ways in which mediation can help to repair and maintain a relationship, ensuring that you remain on good working terms with the other side after the case has reached its conclusion.